Switch from Google Maps to Route4Me

 Plan a Multi-Stop Route on Google Maps

-Google’s route planner was not designed for route planning or route optimization.
+Google’s multi-stop route planner was not designed for route planning or route optimization.
 Therefore, planning a route on Google Maps will not yield the desired results.
-Moreover, Google Maps cannot facilitate the logistics and routing needs of the businesses that have multiple delivery drivers, field service employees, field sales reps, etc. as well as more than one office, warehouse, or depot.
+Moreover, Google route planner cannot facilitate the logistics and routing needs of the businesses that have multiple delivery drivers, field service employees, field sales reps, etc. as well as more than one office, warehouse, or depot.

 The Google Maps route planner with multiple stops is also not suitable for any type of commercial use since it does not offer any industry-specific route optimization constraints (i.e., cubic volume, revenue, number of items, used fuel, etc.), commercially applicable vehicle and route parameters, or any type of cost-cutting optimization algorithms.
 That’s why you need a capable multi-stop route planner as a Google Maps alternative.